lostcolony/damocles/README.md

 ##### Prevent traffic from a source IP (10.10.10.10) to a destination IP (10.10.10.11)
-Prevent all traffic flowing out from source to destination, but no traffic flowing the other direction.
+Prevent all traffic flowing out from source to destination, but not traffic flowing the other direction.

 From Erlang:
 ```